 “What This Study Adds”

-Children with medical complexity experienced adverse health outcomes related to the direct and indirect effects of the COVID-19 pandemic.
+Children with medical complexity experienced adverse health outcomes related to the direct and indirect effects of the COVID-19 pandemic in Canada.

-The COVID-19 pandemic has interrupted family caregiving, homecare support, access to education, and key supports for CMC and their families.
+The COVID-19 pandemic has interrupted family caregiving, homecare support, access to education, and key supports for Canadian CMC and their families.

 Canadian paediatricians observed benefits associated with structural changes relating to the COVID-19 pandemic, including the expansion of virtual care and the reduced incidence of respiratory illness